Antinuclear Antibody (ANA)

 What does the test result mean?

 A positive ANA test result means that autoantibodies are present.
 In a person with signs and symptoms, this suggests the presence of an autoimmune disease, but further evaluation is required to assist in making a final diagnosis.
+Again, some people without disease can have a positive ANA test.

 Amount of autoantibody present

 - Immunoassay (enzyme linked immunosorbent assay, ELISA, or enzyme immunoassay, EIA)—the results are usually reported as a number with an arbitrary unit of measure (abbreviated as a "U" on the report, for example).
+A positive result from this method will be a number of units that is above the laboratory's reference number (cutoff) for the lowest possible value that is considered positive.

 Patterns of cellular fluorescence